About Sermon of the Year

 • Application (how the themes and ideas are useful today)

-• Theme (how well is your sermon connected with the theme of The Power of Love?)
+• Theme (how well does your sermon connect with the theme)

 For full terms and conditions see here.